-- 1. Existing customers should be no worse off due to the new customer connecting or changing their existing services. - 2.
+- 1. Existing customers should be no worse off due to the new customers connecting or changing their existing services. - 2.
 Incremental costs of a new customer connecting or changing their existing connection are determined using an avoidable cost approach the cost that can be avoided if the customer was not connected or their existing connection was not altered. - 3.
-Incremental costs include any network reinforcement to the upstream network.
-If the upstream network reinforcement will benefit other existing or future customers, only a proportion of the network reinforcement cost will be included in the customer capital contribution calculation, allocating some of the costs to other customers who will also benefit. - 4.
-Preferably, new customers connecting to the network should also contribute towards the shared networks costs, allowing existing customers to benefit from the economies of scale provided from more customers using the network. - 5.
-Provide tariffs and customer capital contributions that let customers assess other alternatives to using the distribution network.
+Incremental costs include any network reinforcement to the upstream network if the reinforcement is to the primary benefit of the connecting customer.
+If the upstream network reinforcement benefits other existing or future customers, the reinforcement cost will be funded from tariffs, allocating the costs to other customers who will also benefit. - 4.
+Preferably, new customers connecting to the network should also contribute towards the shared network costs, allowing existing customers to benefit from the economies of scale provided from more customers using the network. - 5.
+The customer capital contribution will balance affordability to connect with a customer's funding the direct cost of connecting to the network upfront. - 6.
+The customer capital contribution will reflect a balance between affordability and limiting cross-subsidisation of the connecting costs with other customers.

+7. Provide tariffs and customer capital contributions that let customers assess other alternatives to using the distribution network.
 This includes considering energy savings to avoid increasing their connection capacity or whether alternative energy sources would be more economic.

-we calculates a customer capital contribution as the difference between the incremental revenue provided by a new connection or a change to an existing connection, less incremental cost of the new connection or change to the existing connection, less a contribution towards the shared network costs.
+we calculates a customer capital contribution as the difference between the incremental cost of the new connection or change to the existing connection, plus a contribution towards the shared network costs and the incremental revenue provided by the new connection.

-This ensures that the connecting customer receiving the benefits from the connection, fund all the costs of connecting or augmenting the existing connection.
+This ensures that the connecting customer receiving the benefits from the connection, funds all of the costs of connecting or augmenting the existing connection.
 Therefore, existing customers will be no worse off.